The next time someone tells me they aren’t creative I’m going to hand them a pie tin.

-To kick off all things metal this month I’m bringing you a project that emulates one of my favorite forms of folk art: Hojalata or Tin Art from Mexico.
+Some of my favorite folk art comes from Mexico, in particular I love Hojalata or Tin Art.
 We have a few tin art pieces around our house and I love the mixture of color and texture.
-Typically hojalata is made by stamping and punching tin, but we’re going to kid-idfy the process using recycled aluminum and sharpies
+Typically hojalata is made by stamping and punching tin, today we’re going to kid-idfy the process using recycled aluminum and sharpies

 Art Ideas for Kids: Embossed Tin Art

 - Disposable cooking sheet or pie plate– SAVE THESE next time you buy a pie or go to a potluck!
 They make the perfect base for this project!
 We used sheets I bought from the store, which all had some type of pattern on the bottom.
 If you are buying sheets for this project THESEwould be perfect.

 - Painter’s tape

 - Step One Cut your (recycled) cookie sheet into several sections.
 If you are using a pie tin, one pie tin bottom will make a good sized “canvas.”

 - Step TwoTrim the corners of each mini sheet to prevent sharp edges.

 - Step Three Tape the aluminum sheets down to the work surface.
 The aluminum tends to buckle and deform as it is embossed.
 Painter’s tape will secure it in place and protect hands from the metal edges.